Ph.D. University of Southern California (English)

 Office: LIB 4500C

-Dr. Annemarie Perez is an Assistant Professor of Interdisciplinary Studies.
+Dr. Annemarie Perez is an Associate Professor of Interdisciplinary Studies.
 She is a native of Los Angeles and passionately interested in the literature and culture of Southern California, detective fiction, and Harry Potter.
 Her academic interests include digital humanities and digital pedagogy work and its intersections and divisions with ethnic and cultural studies.
 Her specialty is Latina/o literature, with a focus on Chicana feminist writer-editors from 1965-to the present.
 She has received fellowships from the Ford Foundation and Irvine Foundation.
 She is currently writing a book on Chicana feminist editorship.
 This single authored book addresses questions about late twentieth century Chicana authorship and editorship, using textual readings and interviews to explore the evolution of editorship and the development of textual communities within and around the development of Chicana feminist praxis.

 Recent Publications/Journal Articles: